youssefmohamed/DxWand/README.md

 #To run the project you have to change the proprities of the solution to support **multiple startup projects**
   1. DxWand.API
   2. DxWand.UI

+#Implemented features can be used through th UI
+ 1. There are 2 types of users (Admin,User)
+ 2. Login screen for admin and normal users
+ 3. Add messages
+ 4. View messages
+ 5. **Admin** can view a simple statisitics about messages most used words, gender and ages of users
+ 6. **Admin** can add new users (**noramal users only**)
+ 7. **Admin** can view the details of users and user messages